Mlaiel/iacherie/config/README.md

 ## 🌟 **Overview**

-The **Ainflue Configuration Module** represents the pinnacle of enterprise configuration management technology.
-This ultra-advanced system provides centralized, secure, and intelligent configuration orchestration for the entire Ainflue ecosystem, featuring cutting-edge capabilities that redefine how modern applications handle configuration at scale.
+The **IA Chérie Configuration Module** represents the pinnacle of enterprise configuration management technology.
+This ultra-advanced system provides centralized, secure, and intelligent configuration orchestration for the entire IA Chérie ecosystem, featuring cutting-edge capabilities that redefine how modern applications handle configuration at scale.

 ### 🏗️ **Enterprise Architecture**